Masiqta: Types

 The masiqta of Adam is performed for people who have died on one of the mbaṭṭal days, such as on Dehwa Rabba (New Year's Day).
-The masiqta of Adam and the masiqta of Sheetil are both performed together for people dying in one place but are being buried in another.
+The masiqta of Adam and the masiqta of Shitil are both performed together for people dying in one place but are being buried in another.

 The Ṭabahata Masiqta, or the "masiqta of the Parents", is held only once a year during the Parwanaya intercalary festival.
 Priests recite dozens of prayers, prepare 72 faṭiras (small, round, saltless, half-baked biscuits for ritual use) symbolizing ancestors, and also sacrifice a white dove, called Ba, which symbolizes the spirit.
 The Šarḥ ḏ-Ṭabahata ("The Scroll of Ṭabahata," or "The Scroll of the Ancestors") describes aspects of this masiqta.
-According to the 1012 Questions, this masiqta cannot be held at any other time other than during the Parwanaya.
+According to The Thousand and Twelve Questions, this masiqta cannot be held at any other time other than during the Parwanaya.
+It is celebrated in the names of a man and a woman, and is linked with the celebration of Dukrana lhdaia rba zadiqa.